-Frequently Asked Questions
+Massage Therapy Frequently Asked Questions

 Massage therapy is the assessment and physical manipulation of the soft tissues and joints of the body.
 These include skin, muscles, fascia, tendons, ligaments and joint capsules.
 The treatment is a combination of Swedish massage and other massage modalities, hydrotherapy and remedial exercises that are appropriate to the client and their condition.
 Massage therapy is a regulated profession in Ontario and we have only Registered Massage Therapists in our clinic.

-Massage therapists are regulated healthcare providers who are registered with the college of Massage Therapists of Ontario.
+Massage therapists are regulated healthcare providers who are registered with the College of Massage Therapists of Ontario.
 They have completed the 2200 hour curriculum, which includes theoretical and practical training in anatomy, pathology and physiology, as well as massage modalities and techniques.
 Registered massage therapists also continue to expand their knowledge and skills through continuing education.

 Massage can help with the relief from many specific problems, including the following: